carl-mastrangelo/pixur/README.md

 ## Requirements

 * [ffmpeg](https://www.ffmpeg.org/) is needed to handle WEBM content.
-* One of MySQL, SQLite3, or PostgreSQL is needed for data storage
+* One of MySQL, SQLite3, PostgreSQL, or CockroachDB is needed for data storage